GetOrganizedBrooklyn/red2blue/README.md

 1. State and configuration can be maintained as files on disk, named by their key, suitable for a local deployment.
 1. State and configuration can be stored in a redis database specified by `REDIS_URL` in the environment, suitable for heroku.
-1. Configuration settings can be specified in the environment.
+1. Configuration settings can be specified in the environment (as uppercase).

 The following settings are required:

 <dl>
 <dt>sheet_id</dt>
-<dd>The id of the google sheet to pull from.
+<dd>The id of the google sheet to use.
 You can find it in the URL of the sheet: https://docs.google.com/spreadsheets/d/<em>sheet_id</em>/edit?usp=sharing</dd>
-<dt>form_id</dt>
-<dd>The id of the google form to submit to.
-You can find it in the URL of the form: https://docs.google.com/forms/d/<em>form_id</em>/edit?usp=sharing</dd>
 <dt>client_secret</dt>
 <dd>The client secret JSON from google, which should look like <code>{"web":{"client_id":...</code>.</dd>
 </dl>

-The application also creates a random `secret` and `credentials` after activation.
+The application also creates a random `secret_key` if not set, and saves `sheet` after activation.

 ### Activation

 The site needs to be activated with a google account that has access to the source sheet.
 Visit the `/activate` URL to begin this process.
-It should remain activated for some amount of time (TBD)...
+It should remain activated indefinitely, saving the state in the `sheet` key, which can be manually removed to deactivate the form.

 ### Quickstart for local development